 The digital twin and its fields of application are among the most important topics in Industry 4.0, where companies are facing major challenges due to the digital transformation.
 As a digital copy of a real object or as a model of something that will be created in the future, the digital twin makes it possible to run through production processes from the initial idea to production and to simulate a wide variety of scenarios in a very short time.
 The preparation and accompaniment of real production processes by digital twins not only saves costs and resources but also allows a better understanding of the data and thus, for example, more accurate predictions in a production plant.

-Immersive technologies offer solutions for dealing with the large amounts of data that routinely accumulate in Industry 4.0.
-With the help of Extended Reality (XR), even Big Data can be made accessible to people: for example, by processing these huge amounts of data in Virtual Reality.
-This makes the data literally tangible - the user can stick his head into the 3D data.
-The combination of Extended Reality and Immersive Analytics makes it possible to break down the last barriers between humans and data.
+Immersive technologies provide meaningful solutions for handling the large volumes of data that are routinely generated in Industry 4.0.
+With the help of extended reality (XR), even big data can be made accessible to people in a way that is easy to understand and low-threshold: for example, by processing huge data volumes in virtual reality.
+In this way, the user can, literally speaking, stick his head into his 3D data.

 New technologies and security policy developments bring a paradigm shift for the Austrian armed forces.
 The use of information and communication measures entails both challenges and opportunities: for combat, security and rescue manoeuvres.